MCreator-Examples/Projects/README.md

 You can share your suggestions here on the [Feedback repository](https://github.com/MCreator-Examples/Feedback).

 # News & Updates
+## January 15th, 2024 - New Documents Folder
+> You can now find a [Document Folder](https://github.com/MCreator-Examples/Projects/tree/main/Documents) under the code tab which will contain PDF files that can assist in documentation.
 ## November 13th, 2023 - Workspace Issues With 1.20.X And Above
 > In some cases, the workspace may break when porting versions equal to or higher than 1.20.
 This is due to Mojang removing support for being able to test for the block's material type.
 >